 E-commerce is becoming an important factor in further driving fast-moving consumer goods (FMCG) growth across major markets globally.
 View our webinar to explore the framework of 10 key drivers for e-commerce success and which combination of drivers are importance based on their respective markets.

 Join our Nielsen Thought Leadership experts around our regions as they share global insights and regional examples as to why today's businesses need to revisit the definition of 'convenience' as more than a retail format and increasingly a consumer need.

-Nielsen’s UAE RAM is audited by professional services firm PwC.
-High quality media currencies around the world are audited.
-PwC’s audience measurement team monitors Nielsen activities closely and examine the methodology used in preparing the UAE RAM offering and provide independent assurance over the application of the methodology in calculating and reporting the UAE RAM data.
+High-quality media currencies around the world are audited and Nielsen’s UAE RAM is no exception, being audited by professional services firm PwC.
+PwC’s audience measurement team monitors Nielsen’s measurement activities closely and examines the methodology Nielsen uses to prepare the UAE RAM offering and provides independent assurance over the application of the methodology in calculating and reporting the UAE RAM data.

 To find out how much attitudes about finances differ by age, we asked Gen Z, Millennial, Gen X, Baby Boomer and Silent Generation respondents about their saving strategies and debt decisions.
 It turns out that no matter the age, most of us need sound financial advice.

 We asked Millennials, Generation Xers and Baby Boomers around the world to tell us how satisfied they are with everything about their jobs.
 Across a sample of respondents from 60 countries who said they are currently employed, satisfaction levels highlight workplace trends worth paying attention to.